metadaddy/b2-transcoder-front-end/b2-transcoder-worker/README.md

     ```

 * Run the web app.

+## Caveats

+Note that this is a proof-of-concept system!
+To run a similar system in production, you would need to make several changes, including:

+* Using a message queue such as [Apache Kafka](https://kafka.apache.org) or [RabbitMQ](https://www.rabbitmq.com) rather than HTTP POST notifications.
+* Running the apps from a WSGI server such as [Green Unicorn](http://gunicorn.org/) or [Apache Web Server](https://httpd.apache.org) with [`mod_wsgi`](https://github.com/GrahamDumpleton/mod_wsgi).

 Feel free to fork this repository and submit a pull request if you make an interesting change!